-As a veteran low-tech firm of considerable size, Bubbly has a robust bureaucratic structure, manifested in a steep hierarchy, intensive labor division, and strict role definitions.
-The IS division managers described Bubbly as a traditional, conservative, and non-innovative organization.
-They noted that bureaucratic procedures stifled innovation, which is a requirement in any IS division work environment, regardless of the company.
+As a veteran low-tech firm of considerable size, Bubbly has a robust bureaucratic structure, manifested in a steep hierarchy and strict role definitions.
+The IS division managers noted that bureaucratic procedures at the firm stifled innovation, which is a requirement in any IS division work environment, regardless of the company.
 As one manager stated: “Bubbly has a very conservative view, an old-fashioned perspective.
 Bubbly is not a hi-tech company; it has an old manufacturing plant economy.”

-Managers complained that they spent much of their time on routine administrative work, such as reading and replying to emails and other work-report documentation.
-In particular, they pointed to management and work-team meetings as the greatest time-consuming requirement.
-They indicated that routine meetings and administrative assignments did not allow them the time to think creatively about long-range professional issues.
+Managers complained that they spent much of their time on routine administrative work, such as reading and replying to emails.
+They indicated that such assignments did not allow them the time to think creatively about long-range professional issues.
 One manager described his routine agenda as follows:

-Fifty percent of my time is spent at various meetings and 40% to 50% on office work: employee management, assignment, emails, administrative action, control of professional procedures, development documentation, methodology and inspection of programmers, client support, work with suppliers, project management...
-I am involved in many interfaces: clients, colleagues, subordinates, and my direct superior...
-The rest of the time, which is roughly ten minutes, I engage in professional or technical work.
+Fifty percent of my time is spent at various meetings and 40% to 50% on office work […]The rest of the time, which is roughly ten minutes, I engage in professional or technical work.

 The bureaucratic structure exists in conjunction with established normative control, based on a family set of values.
 Many IS division employees have worked at Bubbly for more than 20 years and have tenured status.
 Furthermore, the employee turnover rate is low.
 Bubbly has a well-developed corporate-welfare policy, intentionally creating employment security.
-Organizational training and development programs, as well as entertainment, foster an atmosphere of solidarity.
 As some participants indicated:

 Manager: Yes, people are proud to say that they work at Bubbly.
-The company tries to create a positive experience for the employees.
-I haven’t seen such a welfare system anywhere else: coupons, gifts… You feel that the company invests in its employees.
+The company tries to create a positive experience for the employees. […] You feel that the company invests in its employees.

 Employee: Bubbly conducts many social events that connect our family to the company: couples’ trips, family trips, even a company excursion.
-We look forward to these events.
-They connect us to the company and it is marvelous.
+We look forward to these events. […]

 With this long-standing atmosphere of care and consideration, it is not surprising that a corporate culture based on family practices and conventions has evolved.
-Employees and managers often indicated that they consider Bubbly as a family; they felt that Bubbly is their home.
+Employees and managers often indicated that they consider Bubbly as a family.
 A team manager said:

 First and foremost, Bubbly is a family-oriented company.
-All the employees and middle managers feel like a family—and I say this with full confidence.
-There is a good atmosphere; we help each other, share our experiences, eat together, and laugh.
-I like the people at the company very much.
+All the employees and middle managers feel like a family—and I say this with full confidence. […] I like the people at the company very much.

-IS division employees depicted warm and close relationships among peers and between employees and their managers in each of the IS units (Infrastructures and Applications), enhancing solidarity and a sense of pride.
+IS division employees depicted warm and close relationships among peers and between employees and their managers in each of the IS units (Infrastructures and Applications).
 Employees from the same work team or department usually meet at social and family occasions held at the workplace or elsewhere after working hours.
 As one employee explained:

 In our department, the atmosphere is excellent, and it is fun to come to work […].
-This means that we order food and eat together, celebrate birthdays, go to lunch in the dining room together.
-We have customs of our own: Those who go abroad bring chocolate for the others.
-Sometimes we meet together with the families…
+This means that we order food and eat together, celebrate birthdays, go to lunch in the dining room together. […] Sometimes we meet together with the families…